nkolse/Twitter-Dogs-Ratings/README.md

 3. What are the top 5 popular dog names?
 4. What is the Popularity of dog stage?
 5. Which is most favorite dog in 2015, 2016, and 2017?

+## Summary of Findings
+The algorithms of rating dogs p2_confident has a success rate of 74.87% followed closely by p1_contident with percentage success rate of 73.91.
+The third algorithm p3_confident has a success rate of 72.30%.
+The most favorite dog breed is Golden Retriever, Labrador Retriever, Pembroke, Chihuahua, Pug according to the p1_confident algorithm.
+The top five most popular dog names are Oliver, Turker, Charlie, Cooper and Penny, they both have an occurrence of 10 times.
+In the WeRateDogs the most common dog stage is pupper which is followed by the doggo, the third in the popularity is puppo and the last one is floofer.
+It clear that the pupper will remain most popular even if the three other dog stages are combined.
+The bar shows the visual presentation.